Michael Coates produced this easy-to-read wiring diagram for a 12-volt CJ-3B with ignition key starter switch, and fuse protection.

 Eric Lawson commented, "Nice drawing!
 As an addition, you might consider placing a fusible link wire at the solenoid end of the wire going between the solenoid and the ampmeter.
 It would be the last ditch protection if the wire going to the ampmeter shorted--usually where this wire passes through the firewall."

 The illustration at left shows the 6-volt early wiring diagram (40K GIF) from the 1956 Parts List.
-See also the late wiring diagram (50K GIF) from the 1965 Service Manual.
+See also the late wiring diagram (420K JPEG) from the 1962 Parts List.

 The question gets asked on the CJ-3B Bulletin Board: "Looking for advice on the purchase of a new wiring harness.
 I have seen ads for "Painless Performance Products" and "Centech Off Road".
 Anyone have a preference or other source?"